chhopsky/foldysheet/README.md

 ### LICENSING INFORMATION

 This program comes with absolutely no warranties or guarantees of any kind.
 It is for personal, non-commercial use only.
 If you use this program for commercial purposes, including but not limited to broadcast, written articles, social media, or videos, you require a license.
-Unlicensed commercial use will be aggressively pursued.
+Unlicensed commercial use will result in legal remedies being aggressively pursued.

 Pricing varies depending on company and use.
 Contact me on twitter or via email to obtain a commercial license.